All of these Fat Tuesday commercials got me salivating for some Paczkis and I can’t wait!

 - Heat up your milk in the microwave just until warm.
 30 seconds.

-- In a medium bowl or stand mixer add the warm milk along with yeast and sugar.
+- In a medium bowl or stand mixer add the warm milk along with your yeast and sugar.
 Mix until incorporated.

 - Add 3 cups of flour, oil, salt and eggs.
 Mix until combined.